 Data types properties as a relation between a literal value and a class instance.

 Class instances (class individual) which may take the characteristics defined by the properties.

+An ontology is used to share a common understanding about a given domain.
+In the context of IoT it is unlikely that a single ontology can express all the concepts implicated in the real world.
+Building a large ontology can be done by integrating several existing ontologies describing portions of a large domain [52],[53],[54].

 Knowledge base and reasoning